 1965: Marc Bolan, later of T. Rex fame, made his television debut on Britain’s Ready Steady Go!, performing his first single, “The Wizard.”
 Additional acts on the program included The Small Faces, The Nashville Teens, Tom Jones & Wilson Pickett

-1966: “I’m a Believer” by the Monkees was released, the second single from their second album.
+1966: The Monkees released “I’m a Believer,” the second single from their second studio album, More of the Monkees.
 The song became the group’s second US #1 as well as an international hit.
 The single’s B-side “(I’m Not Your) Steppin’ Stone,” written by Tommy Boyce and Bobby Hart, had been originally recorded by Paul Revere and the Raiders and released as part of their Midnight Ride album earlier that year in May.

-1966: The Monkee’s self-titled debut album started a 13-week run at the top of the Billboard pop album chart and ultimately sold over three million copies in three months.
-It was later knocked off the #1 spot by the Monkee’s second album, More of the Monkees, which stayed at the top for another 18 weeks—the longest of any album by the group.
+1966: The Monkee’s self-titled debut album started thirteen weeks at the top of the Billboard pop album chart and ultimately sold over three million copies in three months.
+It was later knocked off the #1 spot by the group’s second album, More of the Monkees, which stayed at the top for another eighteen weeks—the longest of any album by the group.

-1966: Johnny Rivers had his first and only US #1 on the Billboard Hot 100 with “Poor Side of Town.”
+1966: Johnny Rivers achieved his only #1 single on the Billboard Hot 100 with “Poor Side of Town.”
 The song marked a transition from the Go Go sound of Rivers’ early hits to a pop-soul style.
 Background vocals on the song were provided by the Blossoms, lead by Darlene Love.

 1979: Rock Justice, a rock opera produced by Jefferson Airplane and Jefferson Starship member Marty Balin, began a four-day run at the Old Waldorf Club in San Francisco.
 The production’s story about a rock star who was put in jail for failing to produce a hit for his record company was based on Balin’s experiences and legal fights with former Jefferson Airplane manager, Matthew Katz.

-1988: U2 went to #1 on the Billboard pop album chart with their sixth studio album Rattle and Hum, the soundtrack LP to the concert documentary film of the same name.
+1988: U2 went to #1 on the Billboard pop chart with Rattle and Hum, a hybrid live/studio album and the soundtrack album to the concert documentary film of the same name.

-Bob Crewe, singer, songwriter, manager, and record producer, who produced and co-wrote several hits for the Four Seasons with Bob Gaudio, and also wrote successful records for artists that include Mitch Ryder and the Detroit Wheels, Lesley Gore, Bobby Darin, Roberta Flack, Patti LaBelle, and Michael Jackson, was born in Newark, NJ in 1930.
+Bob Crewe, singer, songwriter, manager, and record producer who produced and co-wrote several hits for the Four Seasons with Bob Gaudio and wrote successful records for artists including Mitch Ryder and the Detroit Wheels, Lesley Gore, Bobby Darin, Roberta Flack, Patti LaBelle, and Michael Jackson, was born in Newark, NJ in 1930.

-Ruby Nash Curtis, R&B singer and leader of Ruby and the Romantics, was born in Akron, OH in 1939.
+Ruby Nash Curtis, singer and leader of R&B vocal group Ruby and the Romantics, was born in Akron, OH in 1939.

 John Walker, singer, songwriter, guitarist, and founder of The Walker Brothers, was born John Joseph Maus in New York City in 1943.

-Errol Brown, singer, songwriter, and frontman of Hot Chocolate, was born Lester Errol Brown in Kingston, Jamaica in 1943.
+Errol Brown, singer, songwriter, and frontman for Hot Chocolate, was born Lester Errol Brown in Kingston, Jamaica in 1943.